vincentwun/A-Eye-Web-Chat-Assistant/README.md

 2. **Component Verification**
    - Go to `chrome://components`.
    - Verify that the `Optimization Guide On Device Model` version is ≥ 2024.5.21.1031.
    - If outdated, click "Check for update."
+(This may take some time to download).

 3. **Availability Check**
    - Open the DevTools Console (F12).